DaleOrders/AWS-Study-Notes/README.md

 **Production Architecture**
 ![picture 36](images/eb04385632cb59241e5e675ae6401585e9b22bca4fc2ead44841de4e070c6409.png)

 In this case the message is sent to an SNS topic, which is configured with fanout queue (3 separate queues), each designed to process a video of a different size (480p, 720p 1080p).
 A message is processed independently at each size.
 Each size has its own independent SQS queue and ASG.
-The videos are returned to the user as before.
+The videos are returned to the user in three sizes(480, 720, 1080).
 Suited for processing multiple jobs.
 Means 1 event can spawn multiple jobs.